This post may contain affiliate links. Please see my disclosure policy for details.

-The Amble Inn serve some tasty pub grub with traditional favourites like Fish and Chips and a Steak & Ale pie or some more luxurious dishes like succulent ribeye steaks, locally caught sea bream and chef specials.
+The Amble Inn serves some tasty pub grub with traditional favourites like Fish and Chips and a Steak & Ale pie or some more luxurious dishes like succulent ribeye steaks, locally caught sea bream and chef specials.

 The position was HUGE for just over £10 and was super delicious but it defeated me.
 I couldn’t finish all the skin on chips.

-4. There’s a well stocked pub onsite
+4. There’s a well-stocked pub onsite

 As I was driving around Northumberland, I couldn’t make many pub stops.
 So, it was always nice to look forward to a drink in the evening after a great day of sightseeing!

 I always like to try new drinks when I’m in a new place.
-In fact, some I drank were brewed just a few miles down the road.
+In fact, some I drank was brewed just a few miles down the road.
 Also, The Amble Inn stock some local spirits like Alnwick Gin and Lindisfarne Gin.